A Unity Editor extension that streamlines material assignment to Prefabs and efficiently creates color variation Prefab Variants.

 Tip: Drag a Hierarchy instance into the Base Prefab field (not an asset from the Project window).
 Scene preview requires an instance in the scene.

 Variant Parent: When the base Prefab is a nested Variant (e.g., Base → Black), a Variant Parent dropdown appears in Output Settings.
 You can choose which ancestor to use as the parent for the generated Variant.
 This is useful for creating sibling Variants (e.g., making “Red” a direct child of “Base” instead of “Black”).
+In Standard mode, this is locked to the direct parent.

 Import from Prefab: You can also load material configurations from an existing Prefab via the options menu (▼) on the Base Prefab field.
 Material differences are automatically detected and populated into the override slots.